snowch/bluemix-spark-examples/examples/Objectstore/README.md

 This example uses the [Stocator](https://github.com/SparkTC/stocator) spark library to:

-- process an Apache 2.0 LICENSE file and push the summary of word counts to an objectstore container
+- process an Apache 2.0 LICENSE file and push the summary of word counts to an objectstore container (ExamplePush)
-- connect to objectstore and pull the summary word count data into the spark environment
+- connect to objectstore and pull the summary word count data into the spark environment (ExamplePull)

 The [build.gradle](./build.gradle) script contains two main tasks for the above behavior, with task names 'ExamplePush' and 'ExamplePull'.
 Inspect these tasks in build.gradle for details - you do *not* need to have experience with gradle to understand this file.

+The python spark scripts are [exporttoswift.py](./exporttoswift.py) and [importfromswift.py](./importfromswift.py).

 *********************************************************************